turbulent/dockwrkr/README.md

 Use this command to execute a jobs defined in the `jobs` section of `dockwrkr.yml`.

-Using the example configuration, you can execute the `say-hello` job like so:
+Using the example configuration, you can execute the `print-foo-variables` job like so:

 ```
-host # dockwrkr run hello-once
+host # dockwrkr run print-foo-variables
 ```

 You can pass additional parameters to the command; there will be appended to